Starting at Gunter School

 All other, in year admissions are handled by the school, and application forms for years 1 to 6 are available from the school office.

-In lieu of our usual visit to school we offer to our prospective parents, we will be making a virtual tour of the school available to you shortly.
-We hope that this will give you a flavour of our wonderful school, even if you can't come inside just yet.
+We also offer our prospective parents, a virtual tour of the school.
+We hope that this will give you a flavour of our wonderful school, even if you have been unable to visit us in person.

 More information on the application process is available at https://www.birmingham.gov.uk/info/20119/school_admissions/1786/apply_for_reception_primary_school